nikisae/twitstream/README.md

 # How to

-Go to the folder /twitstreaming and then type this in terminal:
+Go to the folder /twitstream

+Insert your own twitter API key in app.js Save and then type run this:

 $ node app.js